 Not getting clued-up on scams

-Pension scam victims each lose an average of £91,000.
+Ready for the last of our pension pitfalls?
+Scam victims each lose an average of £91,000.
 It’s heartbreaking to think that in just a moment, your life savings could be snatched away.
-And in the rise of COVID-19, the scams have got more sophisticated, for example, with the rise of convincing clone websites and psychological techniques, designed to trigger impulsive decisions online.
+And in the rise of COVID-19, scammers have become more sophisticated.
+For example, with the rise of convincing clone websites and psychological techniques, designed to trigger impulsive decisions online.

-Since 2019, pension cold calling is banned.
+Fortunately, pension cold calling was banned in 2019.
 If you or someone you know receives these calls out of the blue, you should not engage with them.
 Before making any changes to your pension, check that the pension provider is registered on the FCA website.
 This simple check could take a minute but protect a lifetime of savings.
 You can also visit the FCA’s ScamSmart website which helps you shield yourself from scams.
 If you suspect you’ve been scammed, contact your current pension provider immediately, they may be able to block transfers before it’s too late.

 - The sooner you invest, the more time your money has to grow